Working with deployments

 The deployment process includes the following steps.

-Publish - Take the current state of the project, which includes all configurations, settings, and assets from one environment.
+- Publish - Take the current state of the project, which includes all assets and configurations from one environment.

-Deploy - Move the published project into another environment.
+- Deploy - Move the published project assets and configurations into another environment.

-Activate - Ensure that all the necessary services, APIs, and workflows are active and operational in the new environment.
+- Activate - Ensure that all the necessary services, APIs, and workflows are active and operational in the new environment.
+Update configurations that might differ between environments, for example, database connections, API keys, or endpoint URLs.

 Key considerations after deployments.

-For projects involving custom connectors, the connector must be deployed using CLI (command line interface) to the target environment and then the integration must be deployed.
+- For projects involving custom connectors, the connector must be deployed using CLI (command line interface) to the target environment before deploying the integration.

 How to access deployments?